Akwa Ibom State: Religion

-976,791 Catholics (2020) in the two dioceses of Uyo (1989) with 74 parishes under Bishop John Ebebe Ayah (2014), and Ikot Ekpene (1963) with 53 parishes under Bishop Camillus Raymond Umoh (2010), both suffragans of the Archdiocese of Calabar.
+There is a combined total of 976,791 Catholics as of 2020 in the two dioceses of Uyo with 74 parishes under Bishop John Ebebe Ayah and Ikot Ekpene with 53 parishes under Bishop Camillus Raymond Umoh, both suffragans of the Archdiocese of Calabar.

 The Bishop of the Anglican Diocese of Uyo within the Church of Nigeria is Prince Asukwo Antai (2014).

+Akwa Ibom also has an unusually high density of members of the Church of Jesus Christ of Latter-day Saints with the earliest congregation of the church in Nigeria being organized in Ikot Ebo in 1978.
+As of 2026, Latter-day Saints in Akwa Ibom were organized into 15 stakes and 2 temples had been announced for construction in Uyo and Eket.

 Languages

 Like their Efik neighbors of Cross River State, people of Akwa Ibom speak various dialects of the Ibibio-Efik languages, which belong to the Benue–Congo language family, forming part of the Niger–Congo group of languages.

 The following table lists languages of Akwa Ibom State, and the local government areas in which they are spoken: